andymeneely/project-timber-wolf/maker/README.md

 For red lines, this is *cutting*.
 I usually use 60% power, 100% speed for this.

-For green lines, ignore these.
+For green lines, make sure you set the laser cutter to ignore these.
 These are used to register layers front-to-back in the design phase.

 I always do *scoring* first, then *cutting*.
 When the pieces get cut, they will fall down a little bit because of the curvature of the wood, so it's better to score first.
-I usually have to weigh down the plywood to keep it from bending as well.
+I usually have to weigh down the plywood to keep it from bending as well, just make sure the laser cutter head won't collide with your weights.

 I don't have any rastering in this maker edition - it takes a very long time, and usually the machine is under a lot of demand in our makerspace.
+So it's all vectoring!

 # Laser Cutting Chits and Tiles